 Problems resulting from the averaging error

 Under ideal measurement situations, the errors are indeed small enough to ignore.
-However when measurements are less than ideal, the more lossy measurement term comes to dominate.
-In fact, this discrepancy leads to an interesting problem, where all of a sudden 'all measurements are suspect', and total re-work is demanded.
-The error is summarised in Graph 1, which shows that the maths error produces real world errors when the ( x and y ) measurement differences are above 2 dB.
+However, when measurements are less than ideal, the more lossy measurement term comes to dominate.
+In fact, this discrepancy leads to an interesting problem, where suddenly 'all measurements are suspect', and total re-work is demanded.
+The error is summarised in Graph 1, which shows that the maths error produces real world errors when the (x and y) measurement differences are above 2 dB.